New Zealand’s Weird and Wonderful Wildlife

 1. Kiwi Bird

-The kiwi bird is the nation’s sweetheart.
+The kiwi bird is the nation’s sweetheart and probably the most iconic of all the New Zealand animals.
 However, you won’t just find them wandering the streets and stealing your fries.
 These elusive nocturnal birds mostly live in forested areas.
-Check out how to spot these iconic birds in Where to See Kiwi Birds in New Zealand.
+Check out how to spot these iconic birds in Where to See Kiwi Birds in New Zealand so you too can see the “national animal of New Zealand” for yourself.

 2. Lesser Short-tailed Bat

+Second on our iconic list of New Zealand wildlife is a bat!
 Bats, or pekapeka, are particularly special in New Zealand as they are the only native land mammal of New Zealand.
 However, this species unique to New Zealand is endangered and can only be found in a few sites across New Zealand.
+And this concludes our list of New Zealand mammals, on land at least.
+Let’s keep going with more!

 3. Hector’s Dolphin